-The Issuer is in the process of acquiring the remaining 80% of the entire issued share capital of QPM.
-The share purchase agreement is anticipated to be signed by the end of June 2016, having a consideration of $\in$ 4.6 million payable from part of the net bond issue proceeds.
-The share purchase agreement further includes additional condition payments that may be or may become due to QPM and which, had they been crystallised at the point in time of the acquisition date, would have enhanced the value of QPM, resulting in a higher purchase consideration.
+On 12 September 2016 the Issuer signed a share purchase agreement and increased its stake in QPM from 20% to 100%.
+The consideration of \notin 4.6 million was paid out of part of the proceeds of the Company's June 2016 bond issue.
+The share purchase agreement further provides for additional conditional payments that may be or may become due to QPM and which, had they been crystallised at the point in time of the acquisition date, would have enhanced the value of QPM, resulting in a higher purchase consideration.

-The said additional conditional payments comprise the following: (i) QPM is due an amount for services provided on a third party project.
-Upon receipt of all or part of said amount by QPM, the purchaser will be bound to pay an additional amount to the seller calculated on a given percentage of settled amounts; (ii) In view of the political and economic situation in Libya, the business activities of QPM in the country have stalled.
-In the event that QPM were to recommence any projects in Libya and were to generate cash revenues in any of the financial years ending 31 December 2017, 2018 and 2019, the seller will be due an additional amount from the purchaser based on a percentage of such cash revenues; (iii) Although QPM is already engaged to provide its services on the Corinthia St George's Bay Development, this engagement has not been factored in the valuation.
+The said additional conditional payments comprise the following:

+- (i) QPM is due an amount for services provided on a third party project.
+Upon receipt of all or part of said amount by QPM, the purchaser will be bound to pay an additional amount to the seller calculated on a given percentage of settled amounts; - (ii) In view of the political and economic situation in Libya, the business activities of QPM in the country have stalled.
+In the event that QPM were to recommence any projects in Libya and were to generate cash revenues in any of the financial years ending 31 December 2017, 2018 and 2019, the seller will be due an additional amount from the purchaser based on a percentage of such cash revenues; - (iii) Although QPM is already engaged to provide its services on the Corinthia St George's Bay Development, this engagement has not been factored in the valuation.
 Accordingly the seller will be due an amount equivalent to a percentage of revenues generated by QPM from the project on an annual basis up to 31 December 2026.